th1j5/ouroboros.rocks/content/en/blog/20211229-flow-vs-connection.md

 ## A _"half-closed connection"_

-So, first things first: the observation is correct, and that second call should (and soon will) exit on an error, as the flow is now valid anymore.
+So, first things first: the observation is correct, and that second call should (and soon will) exit on an error, as the flow is not valid anymore.
 Now it will only exit if there was an error in the FRCP connection (packet retransmission fails to receive an acknowledgment within a certain timeout).
 It should also exit on a remotely